 Tumeric Vs. Finasteride As A DHT Blocker

-Like finasteride, turmeric extracts have also been shown inhibit the 5-AR enzyme, meaning that they should also play a similar role in reducing hair loss.
+Like finasteride, turmeric extracts have also been shown to inhibit the 5-AR enzyme meaning that they could also play a similar role in reducing hair loss (15).

 This property is believed to belong to the curcumin compound found in the turmeric extracts.

-As we have seen, clinical tests have shown that administering daily amounts of curcumin over a period of three months indicate no toxicity, unlike finasteride, which has shown to cause adverse effects, including erectile dysfunction and infertility.
+Even further, clinical tests have shown that administering daily amounts of curcumin over a period of three months indicate no toxicity, unlike finasteride, which has shown to cause adverse effects including erectile dysfunction and infertility (18, 19).

-In addition to the enzyme-inhibiting properties that curcumin displays on its own, it has also been shown that it can be combined effectively with minoxidil – the vasodilatory active ingredient in topical and foam treatments for hair loss such as Rogaine.
+In addition to the enzyme-inhibiting properties that curcumin displays on its own, it has also been shown that it can be combined effectively with minoxidil – the vasodilatory active ingredient in topical and foam treatments for hair loss such as Rogaine (20).

-These studies involved a relative of turmeric – Curcuma aeruginosa, and showed a significant enhancement in the performance of the synthetic drug in restoring hair growth in male sufferers of androgenic alopecia.
+These studies involved a relative of turmeric – Curcuma aeruginosa – and showed a significant enhancement in the performance of the synthetic drug in restoring hair growth in male sufferers of androgenic alopecia (21).

-The Amazing Antioxidant & Anti-inflammatory Properties Of Tumeric May Help
+The Amazing Antioxidant & Anti-inflammatory Properties Of Turmeric May Help

-Another way in which curcumin probably has a positive effect in reducing hair loss and encouraging growth is due to its antioxidant and anti-inflammatory properties, which help the body to heal and recover more easily from conditions which may negatively affect hair follicles and the scalp.
+Another way in which curcumin probably has a positive effect in reducing hair loss and encouraging growth is due to its antioxidant and anti-inflammatory properties, which help the body to heal and recover more easily from conditions that may negatively affect hair follicles and the scalp (22).

-Underlying conditions, such as seborrheic dermatitis may be responsible for hair loss in some cases, and curcumin can help to resolve this.
-It is also thought that curcumin plays a role in counteracting some of the root causes of conditions such as seborrheic dermatitis – namely HIV, Parkinson’s disease and stress.
+Underlying conditions such as seborrheic dermatitis may be responsible for hair loss in some cases, and curcumin can help to resolve this (23).

 Curcumin Can Help Activate The Vitamin D Receptor